TadLeonard/tfatool/README.md

 Toshiba's FlashAir wireless SD card.
 As a library, this project provides a simple abstraction of the FlashAir API.
 As a set of scripts, `tfatool` gives the user a way of synchronizing files and configuring the device from the command line.

+Some motivational command line examples:

-Monitoring FlashAir for new files and syncing them with a local directory is an easy one-liner:
+* Monitor FlashAir for new files, synchronize them with a local directory when they appear:
-`flashair-util -s -d /home/tad/Photos`!
+  `flashair-util -s -d /home/tad/Photos`
+* Synchronize the 10 most recent files on FlashAir with a local directory: `flashair-util -S time -d images/new/
+* Synchronize the five most recent RAW files by a certain name:
+  `flashair-util -S time -k 'IMG-08.+\.raw'`
+* Change FlashAIr SSID: `flashair-config --wifi-ssid myflashairnetwork`

 <img align="right" src="_docs/flashair.jpg">